zefredz/claroline/claroline/auth/extauth/README.txt

                     CLAROLINE EXTERNAL AUTHENTICATION SYSTEM

-Preliminary Note.
-This document doens't treat external authentication with CAS.

 This system allows Claroline to rely on external system concerning authentication and user profile management.
 It is based on a collection of